rachelfheaton/search-model/README.md

 * WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 * See the License for the specific language governing permissions and limitations under the License.

+### This model profited from helpful discussions about general issues in visual search with Alejandro Lleras and Simona Buetti.

 ## This model of visual search was first developed and written by John E Hummel in 2018: https://github.com/jehummel/HummelSearchModel2018